EBZebra/docs/edge/source/guide/configreference.md

 ### SplashScreenDuration
 **Applies only to Android devices**.
 Specifies the length of time (in milliseconds) to display the image defined by the SplashScreenDuration tag.
 It is recommended that the duration be greater than 3000 ms (3 seconds) to compensate for image loading time.
-Tag may be removed or left unspecified.
+If tag is removed or left unspecified, will default to 0 seconds.

 **Possible Values**